KevinChang0618/SupervisedLearning-Home_Price_Prediction/README.md

 (picture is the mse changing on random forest with 4 variables and 1 to 288 trees)

 # Conclusion
 Finally, I get the best model with lowest RMSE when we choose 4 variables at each split and build 288 trees.
 Moreover, I use 'varImpPlot()' to show which variables are more important than others.
 This plot can help us to do feature selection.
-In my project, area and quality are the most two important variables to impact home price.
+In my project, <b>area</b> and <b>quality</b> are the most two important variables to impact home price.
 On the other hand, pool, highway, and air conditioner are three most unimportant factors to impact the price.
 ![2](https://user-images.githubusercontent.com/67025904/134745548-e60385ce-ea14-4d73-8933-0360f9aec27d.jpg)

 # Resource